arawseekers/blog/content/posts/repair-ipod.md

 <!-- /wp:gallery -->

 <!-- wp:paragraph -->
-<p>I can't figure out why there is an opposing force pushing on the back panel, preventing my totally closing it.
-I could brute-force it to close, but I reckon this might damage the LCD screen, or pierce the battery, or what-have-you.
-I'd like to think  I did all the steps correctly, but Isya commented that it could be that the battery I used was an ill fit for the the iPod.</p>
+<p>We can't figure out what's blocking the components inside, preventing a complete close of the back panel.
+It could be brute-forced to close, but we reckon this might damage the LCD screen, or pierce the battery, or what-have-you.
+We'd like to think that we did all the steps correctly, but Isya commented that it could be that the battery used was an ill fit for the the iPod.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->